 During Brisbane's term of office the work of exploration was steadily continued.
 In 1823 Surveyor-General Oxley was sent to survey Moreton Bay, Port Curtis, and other portions of what is now the Queensland coast.
 From information given by a castaway named Pamphlet, Oxley discovered the river discharging into Moreton Bay, which he named Brisbane in honour of the Governor.
-While this was going on in the north, the south was not being neglected.
 Hume and Hovell were despatched with an exploring party in a south-westerly direction overland from Sydney.
 After opening up much new country they discovered the Murray and Murrumbidgee Rivers, which, rising in the Great Dividing Range, flow westward, ultimately unite, and discharge into the sea on the South Australian coast, over a thousand miles from their respective sources.

-Besides doing all in his power to increase the knowledge of outlying portions of the land under his rule Governor Brisbane also encouraged the introduction of free settlers, with the result that numbers of wealthy young men came to the colony and took up land, and this in time led to the abolition of the costly Government farms.
+The new Governor also encouraged the introduction of free settlers, with the result that numbers of wealthy young men came to the colony and took up land, and this in time led to the abolition of the costly Government farms.
 It was found also that supplies could be raised from the soil at a much lower rate than was possible under the previous conditions of Government control.